microsoft/FluidFramework/docs/docs/compatibility.md

    runtime code is dictated by the ".component" package information in its attach op.
 In the case of dynamically loaded components, the component-level runtime code and container-level runtime code depend on each other through the APIs defined in runtime-definitions.
-For reference, this boundary occurs between the `IComponentContext` (container-level) and the `IComponentRuntime` (component-level).
+For reference, this boundary occurs between the `IComponentContext` (container-level) and the `IDatastoreRuntime` (component-level).
 Fluid tries to keep the container runtime backwards compatible with the component runtime by at least 1 version.
 3. The distributed data structures code: typically developers can build components consisting of the Fluid Framework provided set of distributed data structures.
 There is a registry of DDS factories within each component that